reactjs/react.dev/beta/src/content/learn/removing-effect-dependencies.md

 This counter was supposed to increment every second by the amount configurable with the two buttons.
 However, since you "lied" to React that this Effect doesn't depend on anything, React forever keeps using the `onTick` function from the initial render.
 [During that render,](/learn/state-as-a-snapshot#rendering-takes-a-snapshot-in-time) `count` was `0` and `increment` was `1`.
 This is why `onTick` from that render always calls `setCount(0 + 1)` every second, and you always see `1`.
 Bugs like this are harder to fix when they're spread across multiple components.

 There's always a better solution than ignoring the linter!
 To fix this code, you need to add `onTick` to the dependency list.
-(To ensure the interval is only setup once, [make `onTick` an Event function.](/learn/separating-events-from-effects#reading-latest-props-and-state-with-event-functions))
+(To ensure the interval is only setup once, [make `onTick` an Effect Event.](/learn/separating-events-from-effects#reading-latest-props-and-state-with-effect-events))

 **We recommend to treat the dependency lint error as a compilation error.
 If you don't suppress it, you will never see bugs like this.** The rest of this page documents the alternatives for this and other cases.